What You Need To Know About A Mueller Subpoena, Trump And The Russia Imbroglio

 Now, however, as actual potential questions are being aired and talk of potential subpoenas is bandied about, the president is less enthusiastic.

-Here's what you need to know about the state of play:
+Here's what you need to know about the state of play.

 Can the Justice Department subpoena the president?